 Dave Olson, vice president of community at HootSuite, ended his presentation about building an impassioned and actively supportive community around a brand or destination by asking the question, “How do you measure happiness?”
 On the surface, it seems a flip remark for a serious business to consider, but most businesses know that a happy customer is a returning customer.
 Just as most meeting planners know that a happy conference community keeps attendees coming back.

-I was recently asked to present at #SoMeT12 – a symposium about Social Media in the Tourism industry – held in El Paso, Texas.
+I recently presented at #SoMeT12 – a symposium about Social Media in the Tourism industry – held in El Paso, Texas.

 On November 8, 2012 a day after the US election, plenty of stories and hugs were passed around to the delegates representing many countries, regions, cities and so on.
 It was great to connect with everyone and talk tourism and social media, plus enjoy some Tex-Mex food and a wee splash of sunshine in a historic park.

 Read on for some fun highlights of my visit:

 Social Media Tourism Symposium Official Recap